RxDave/ReactiveProgramming/ReadMe.md

       3. If the password does not match or a password is not received within 2 minutes:
          1. Terminate the connection immediately, without any response. (end)
    1. Otherwise, add the client to the subscription list.
+   1. Multicast a message: "User NAME has entered the chat.".
    1. Listen for messages.

 ##### Disconnecting (graceful or otherwise)